 Introduction to Iot in Projects

-In the European Research Project report, IoT is mentioned as an essential part of the Internet future, as IoT acts as a bridge between the internet and the things thus establishing the connection between them.
-IoT projects have been implemented in different areas for example transport, education, smart homes, etc. However, single IoT architecture may not accommodate multiple projects and thus there is a need for standard IoT architecture in order to improve convergence and receptiveness.
+In the European Research Project report, IoT is mentioned as an essential part of the Internet future, as IoT acts as a bridge between the internet and things, thus establishing the connection between them.
+IoT projects have been implemented in different areas, for example, transport, education, smart homes, etc. However, single IoT architecture may not accommodate multiple projects, and thus there is a need for standard IoT architecture in order to improve convergence and receptiveness.
 In recent days IoT archetype has been considered and is being funded by governments across the USA, UK, and China.
 In this article, we will look at the different acclaimed projects and steps undertaken by various governments in order to implement projects based on IoT technology.

 Now let us see a few of the IoT big-time IoT projects undertaken by the governments and public sector around the world.

 Today’s society is progressing towards the age of technology, and people are coming across many electronic devices such as mobiles, tablets, smartwatches, and various other forms of electronics in day to day life, also referred to as the Internet of things.
 By the end of this decade, more than 40 billion devices are predicted to be deployed in our surroundings.
 The data generated by these devices will be uploaded to the internet periodically, which can be further used for automation and decision-making purposes.
 Multiple companies around the globe are considering IoT for enhancing the experience in the form of customer satisfaction and wellbeing of the employees; fine-grained services in health, wellbeing, fitness, transport, logistics, environment and manufacturing are a few of the areas IoT can enhance the human experience.